TheJoaoRech/Desafio-Sprint-05/README.md

 ### 3️⃣ - Now change the server settings:

     Rename the ".env.example" file to ".env",
-    Now configure the file as you want
+    now configure the file as you want.

 ### 4️⃣ - Then run the server: